efuzy/efuzy/docs/src/pages/app-extensions/development-guide/index-api.md

 ```

 ::: tip
-Always test with the `quasar describe` command to ensure you got the syntax right and there are no errors.
+Always test with the `efuzy describe` command to ensure you got the syntax right and there are no errors.
 :::

 ## api.getPersistentConf